-Example 21 on page 91 shows the implementation of SedaEndpoint, which is taken from the Java Router SEDA component implementation.
+Example 21 shows the implementation of sedaEndpoint, which is taken from the Java Router SEDA component implementation.
 The SEDA endpoint is an example of an event-driven endpoint.
 Incoming events are stored in a FIFO queue (an instance of java.util.concurrent.BlockingQueue) and a SEDA consumer starts up a thread to read and process the events.
 The events themselves are represented by org.apache.camel.Exchange objects.